occino/enertion/README.md

 ![Battery5](https://raw.githubusercontent.com/occino/enertion/master/battery/pack_bms.jpg)

-After adding all the wires, I added felt pads on all edges which should absorb shocks.
+After adding all the wires, I added felt pads on all edges which should absorb shocks and keep the pack tight in the battery compartment.

 ![Battery6](https://raw.githubusercontent.com/occino/enertion/master/battery/pack_padding.jpg)